-Recognising the importance to make a positive impact on our society, we strive to promote social development and progress.
-Policies on community investment have been formulated to engage employees to work hand in hand together with the Company to support the development of a sustainable community through monetary donations and sponsorship of charitable or educational projects. we encourage employees to serve and reciprocate the community by enlisting their participation in community activities, including charitable fund-raising events by way of monetary donation or volunteer work.
+Recognising the importance of making a positive impact on our society, we strive to promote social development and progress.
+Policies on community investment have been formulated to engage employees to work hand in hand together with the Group to support the development of a sustainable community through monetary donations and sponsorship of charitable or educational projects.
+We encourage employees to serve and reciprocate the community by enlisting their participation in community activities, including charitable fund-raising events by way of monetary donations or volunteer work.